 We conducted a worldwide survey of owners of older dogs (8+ years).
 We collected over 1000 responses from 11 countries on a 100 different dog breeds and a multitude of cross breeds.
 From this data we identified the behaviours performed by older dogs that are most indicative of CCD with an accuracy of approximately 80%.
 These 13 behaviours make up the canine cognitive dysfunction rating (CCDR) scale.
 Based on this scale, we identified that overall, 12% of the older dogs surveyed had behavioural symptoms consistent with CCD.
 The risk of having CCD also increased with age with 31% of dogs over the age of 14 years estimated to be affected.

 Unfortunately a large proportion of dogs with CCD go undiagnosed as their behavioural changes are dismissed as a normal part of “getting old”.
 It is hoped that the CCDR scale will make owners and veterinarians more aware of behavioural changes in their older pets and assist in identifying which dogs are “just getting old” from those with CCD.

 CANINE COGNITIVE DYSFUNCTION RATING SCALE (CCDR)

-If you have an older dog and wish to complete the CCDR, it can be found here.
+If you have an older dog and wish to complete the CCDR, it can be found here (The PDF version can be downloaded here).
 However, it is important to remember that this is only a tool and a consultation with a veterinarian is required to rule out other possible causes of behavioural change.